Hoimar/spacewards/README.md

-# gwj34
+# Spacewards
-Our Godot Wild Jam #34 submission.
+Our Godot Wild Jam #34 submission, a platforming adventure on an abandoned spaceship.

 Play it here: https://hoimar.itch.io/spacewards